Camila Vallejo

-Camila Antonia Amaranta Vallejo Dowling (/es/; born 28 April 1988) is a Chilean politician and former student leader, currently serving as the Minister General Secretariat of Government since 11 March 2022.
-A member of the Communist Party of Chile, she previously represented District 26 of La Florida, Santiago, in the Chamber of Deputies.
+Camila Antonia Amaranta Vallejo Dowling (/es/; born 28 April 1988) is a Chilean geographer, politician, and former student leader.
+A prominent member of the Communist Party of Chile, she served as the Minister General Secretariat of Government under President Gabriel Boric, a role held from March 2022 to March 2026.
+She previously served as a member of the Chamber of Deputies for District 26 (2014–2018) and later District 12 (2018–2022).

-Vallejo gained national prominence as the president of the University of Chile Student Federation (FECh) and spokesperson for the Confederation of Chilean Students (Confech) during the 2011 student protests.
-She has been recognized as one of the most influential communist figures in 21st-century Chile and described as "the world's most glamorous revolutionary" by The New York Times Magazine.
-She is often regarded as the symbolic successor to former deputy Gladys Marín.
+Vallejo rose to national prominence as a leading figure in the 2011 student protests, during which she served as president of the University of Chile Student Federation (FECh) and spokesperson for the Confederation of Chilean Students (Confech).
+Her role in the protests earned her international recognition, with The New York Times Magazine dubbing her "the world's most glamorous revolutionary".
+She is widely regarded as one of the most influential communist figures in 21st-century Chile and is often seen as the symbolic successor to the late communist leader Gladys Marín.